 Disclaimer: The information presented in this publication is offered in good faith, based on seed industry data and relevant advice.
 Every effort has been made to ensure accuracy and freedom from error.
-Heritage Seeds, its agents or advisors, accepts no responsibility for any loss or actions arising from viewing the publication's content.
-Copyright Heritage Seeds © 2018
+Barenbrug, its agents or advisors, accepts no responsibility for any loss or actions arising from viewing the publication's content.
+Copyright Barenbrug © 2023 Applicable Barenbrug's varieties are protected under the PBR Act 1994